MHDNoronha/MHDNoronha/README.md

 ###
 <h1 align="center">Hello 👋, my name is Matt Noronha</h1>
-<h3 align="center">An enthusiastic and driven Developer from England, residing in Finland 🇫🇮.</h3>
+<h3 align="center">An enthusiastic and driven Developer from England, currently residing in Finland 🇫🇮.</h3>

 - 🔭 I’m currently working on **my portfolio, I'm updating it so it reflects more of who I am.**